What is azathioprine (Imuran®)?

 What should I do if I forget to take a dose?

-If you forget to take a dose, take it as soon as you remember and then continue to follow your regular dosing schedule.
+If you forget to take a dose, take it as soon as you remember and then continue to follow your regular schedule.

 What storage conditions are necessary for this drug?